The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: An application to stable isotopy of surfaces

-This means that the middle square in \Cref{eq:stable_isotopy} must commute, and the commutativity of the bottom square then follows immediately.
+This means that the middle square in (\ref{eq:stable_isotopy}) must commute, and the commutativity of the bottom square then follows immediately.
 The final statement is clear by the construction. \end{proof}

-\begin{proof}[Proof of \Cref{thm:stable_isotopy}] By \Cref{lem:exteriors_stable_diffeo}, we have that for some $k\geq 0$ there exists a diffeomorphism such that on second homology it induces the map where $A$ is either the identity map or the map sending $(x,y)\mapsto (-y,-x)$.
+\begin{proof}[Proof of \zcref{thm:stable_isotopy}] By \zcref{lem:exteriors_stable_diffeo}, we have that for some $k\geq 0$ there exists a diffeomorphism such that on second homology it induces the map where $A$ is either the identity map or the map sending $(x,y)\mapsto (-y,-x)$.
 Since $\widehat{F}$ is an extension of a diffeomorphism of the exteriors, it must send $\Sigma_1$ to $\Sigma_2$.

-We want to apply \Cref{thm:saeki_stable_isotopy}, and so we need to show that the variation induced by $\widehat{F}$, as well as the induced map on relative spin structures, is trivial.
-By the last statement of \Cref{lem:exteriors_stable_diffeo}, the variation induced by $\widehat{F}$ can only differ by the variation induced by $\widehat{G}$ by its action on relative homology classes which cannot be represented by a relative surface disjoint from the neighbourhood of a curve union a single ($S^2\times S^2$)-connect-summand.
-Such a class $x\in H_2(X\#(\#^k S^2\times S^2),\partial)$ can be represented as $x= x'+x''$, where $x'$ is represented by a relative surface disjoint from a curve union a single ($S^2\times S^2$)-connect-summand, and $x''$ is a (potentially trivial) homology class on that ($S^2\times S^2$)-connect-summand.
-Since the variation induced by $\widehat{G}$ is topologically isotopic to the identity, its induced variation is trivial, and hence the action of the variation induced by $\widehat{F}$ on all relative classes disjoint from a curve union a single ($S^2\times S^2$)-connect-summand is trivial.
+We want to apply \zcref{thm:saeki_stable_isotopy}, and so we need to show that the variation induced by $\widehat{F}$, as well as the induced map on relative spin structures, is trivial.
+By the last statement of \zcref{lem:exteriors_stable_diffeo}, the variation induced by $\widehat{F}$ can only differ by the variation induced by $\widehat{G}$ by its action on relative homology classes which cannot be represented by a relative surface disjoint from the neighbourhood of a curve union a single ($S^2\times S^2$)-connected-summand.
+Such a class $x\in H_2(X\#(\#^k S^2\times S^2),\partial)$ can be represented as $x= x'+x''$, where $x'$ is represented by a relative surface disjoint from a curve union a single ($S^2\times S^2$)-connected-summand, and $x''$ is a (potentially trivial) homology class on that ($S^2\times S^2$)-connected-summand.
+Since $\widehat{G}$ is topologically isotopic to the identity, its induced variation is trivial, and hence the action of the variation induced by $\widehat{F}$ on all relative classes disjoint from a curve union a single ($S^2\times S^2$)-connected-summand is trivial.
 Putting these facts together, this means that the variation induced by $\widehat{F}$ can only differ from the trivial variation if its induced map on homology is non-trivial.